Sustainable building data - 2050 Materials

 Yeah, great.
 So I guess that goes back a little bit to my background.
 I’m an engineer by training.
 And I would say I’m pretty much a data person in my brain, I was working basically in the financial sector, helping investors align their portfolios with different climate strategies, and essentially giving them different kinds of data on climate change risk.

-The whole idea behind 2050 Materials started when I was working with a few very large real estate investors who started talking about supply chains and supply chain emissions and embodied carbon in the portfolios and in the buildings they owned.
-I come from a family of architects and people working in materials distribution.
-So that sparked my interest, what I figured out very quickly is that what investors were starting to ask for and talk about, everything related to supply chain and material impact, is something that the people on the ground, the designers, the contractors, the building materials suppliers, simply did not have the right data to deliver on.
+So that sparked my interest, what I figured out very quickly is that what investors were starting to ask for and talk about, everything related to supply chain and material impact, is something that the people on the ground, the designers, the contractors, the building materials suppliers, simply did not have the right data to deliver on sustainability performance.

 So I thought that, first of all it’s a big problem, secondly, it’s a big opportunity to fill that gap with a solution.
 I generally have an affinity for innovation within the material sector.
 I just think it’s very cool when you see a new material that you can actually touch and feel.
 And there’s a story behind where it comes from and what it’s been made of.
 And also if you can add the impact data to it.
 And that, for me makes it very interesting.